Pavel-Durov/blog/src/db-data-migration-using-k8s-jobs-and-helm/README.md

-# Db data migration using k8s jobs and helm
+# Db data migration using K8S jobs and Helm

 Recently I was working on data migration.
 We had 2M records in AWS DocumentDb that we wanted to migrate to AWS RDS PostgreSQL; the actual database tech stack is irrelevant as we will not cover the application-level implementation here.